-Each student's Professional Learning Community (PLC) will serve as the Attendance Review Board.
+The Attendance Team will serve as the Attendance Review Board.
 The purpose of the Attendance Review Board is to consider special cases where, due to unusual circumstances such as prolonged illness, terminal illness of a parent, necessary family travel, or other special circumstance where a student might need to be absent more than ten (10) days.